Friends' Set Designer Says Monica Geller's Apartment Would Be A Very Different Color If The Show Was Made Today

 25 years ago, it was much more difficult to find furniture at reasonably good prices.
 There was no CB2, there was no Ikea.
 You couldn’t walk into Home Depot or Lowes or Costco — Costco sells sofas now, and they're cheap!
 25 years ago, there was a much, much more limited market.
 Now, when I'm designing a show where we have characters of this age group, we often mixed in a little bit more of that contemporary look of things that you can buy and you can afford.

-If we were to redo their apartment today, I would probably paint it light grey because that's the popular colour.
-When Ashton [Kutcher] took over on Two And A Half Men, I painted the apartment grey because I saw that trend coming.
+If we were to redo their apartment today, I would probably paint it light gray because that's the popular color.
+When Ashton [Kutcher] took over on Two And A Half Men, I painted the apartment gray because I saw that trend coming.
 Of course, now it's all over the place.
+Chip and Joanna [Gaines] can't do anything unless they paint it a light gray.

 Monica and Rachel probably would've had a nicer Ikea table and chairs in the kitchen.
 They might still have gotten the funky refrigerator.
 Then maybe in the living area, the retro mid-century desk might have stayed, but they probably would've had a more modern coffee table or maybe they would've had a coffee table that would have been an ottoman and they probably would've had a new rug.